Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Introduction

 \section{Introduction}

-Twisted moire materials\cite{Andrei2021} provide a unique playground to engineer artificial states of matter, including topological states\cite{Zeng2023,Serlin2020,Sharpe2019,Rickhaus2018,Cai2023}, correlated phases\cite{Cao2018corr,Burg2022,Kerelsky2019,Kim2023,Lu2019,Zhao2023}, and superconductivity\cite{Cao2018,Yankowitz2019,Park2021,Oh2021,Park2022}.
-Moire patterns appear when two different van der Waals materials are twisted with respect to each other, leading to several coexisting length scales.
-Interestingly, when three or more different layers are twisted, the moire pattern itself can feature a long-range modulation, giving rise to a super-moire pattern\cite{Devakul2023,Kapfer2023,Li2022,Turkel2022}.
-Among super-moire patterns, for generic twist angles quasiperiodic patterns emerge, where recent experiments have demonstrated even more exotic states\cite{Li2024,Ahn2018,Uri2023}, including competing correlated mosaic orders and quasiperiodic correlated phases, as well as superconductivity\cite{Uri2023}.
-From a theoretical point of view, understanding the electronic structure of moire patterns microscopically at the atomistic level requires treating interacting systems with tens of thousands of atoms\cite{PhysRevB.82.121407,PhysRevLett.119.107201,Long2022,PhysRevB.101.060505,PhysRevB.92.075402,PhysRevLett.127.026401,PhysRevB.108.125141,Ramzan2023,PhysRevLett.121.146801,PhysRevB.107.125423}, a task that pushes the limits of conventional methods\cite{Carr2020}.
-Modeling super-moire patterns requires solving systems with millions of atoms and incorporating electronic interactions in a selfconsistent manner, a task challenging beyond current atomistic electronic structure methods.
+Twisted moir\'e materials\cite{Andrei2021} provide a unique playground to engineer artificial states of matter, including topological states\cite{Zeng2023,Serlin2020,Sharpe2019,Rickhaus2018,Cai2023}, correlated phases\cite{Cao2018corr,Burg2022,Kerelsky2019,Kim2023,Lu2019,Zhao2023}, and superconductivity\cite{Cao2018,Yankowitz2019,Park2021,Oh2021,Park2022}.
+Moir\'e patterns arise due to the lattice mismatch between two or more van der Waals layers, leading to several coexisting length scales.
+This can naturally occur when two layers of different van der Waals materials with distinct lattice parameters are stacked together, or when layers of the same material are twisted or strained.
+Interestingly, when three or more different layers are stacked, the moir\'e pattern itself can feature a long-range modulation, giving rise to a super-moir\'e pattern\cite{Devakul2023,Kapfer2023,Li2022,Turkel2022}.
+Among super-moir\'e patterns, for generic twist angles quasiperiodic patterns emerge, where recent experiments have demonstrated even more exotic states\cite{Li2024,Ahn2018,Uri2023}, including competing correlated mosaic orders and quasiperiodic correlated phases, as well as superconductivity\cite{Uri2023}.
+From a theoretical point of view, understanding the electronic structure of moir\'e patterns microscopically at the atomistic level requires treating interacting systems with tens of thousands of atoms\cite{PhysRevB.82.121407,PhysRevLett.119.107201,Long2022,PhysRevB.101.060505,PhysRevB.92.075402,PhysRevLett.127.026401,PhysRevB.108.125141,Ramzan2023,PhysRevLett.121.146801,PhysRevB.107.125423}, a task that pushes the limits of conventional methods\cite{Carr2020}.
+Modeling super-moir\'e patterns requires solving systems with millions of atoms and incorporating electronic interactions in a selfconsistent manner, a task challenging beyond current atomistic electronic structure methods.